-The leading products from VIPRE, FireEye, Crowdstrike, Microsoft, Broadcom, Kaspersky, ESET, McAfee and Sophos all win AAA awards.
+The leading products from Kaspersky, McAfee, Avira, NortonLifeLock, Avast, AVG, Microsoft, Panda, Sophos and Webroot win AAA awards.

-Appendices APPENDIX A: Terms Used
+Appendices Appendix A: Terms Used

-TERM MEANING Compromised The attack succeeded, resulting in malware running unhindered on the target.
+Term Meaning Compromised The attack succeeded, resulting in malware running unhindered on the target.
 In the case of a targeted attack, the attacker was able to take remote control of the system and carry out a variety of tasks without hindrance.
 Blocked The attack was prevented from making any changes to the target.
 False positive When a security product misclassifies a legitimate application or website as being malicious, it generates a 'false positive'.
 Neutralised The exploit or malware payload ran on the target but was subsequently removed.
 Complete Remediation If a security product removes all significant traces of an attack, it has achieved complete remediation.
 Target The test system that is protected by a security product.
 Threat A program or sequence of interactions with the target that is designed to take some level of unauthorised control of that target.
 Update Security vendors provide information to their products in an effort to keep abreast of the latest threats.
 These updates may be downloaded in bulk as one or more files, or requested individually and live over the internet.

-APPENDIX B: FAQs
+Appendix B: FAQs